jgrss/geowombat/doc/source/crs.rst

         print(src.resampling)
         print(src.res)

 To transform the CRS, use the context manager.
-In this example, an EPSG code is used.
+In this example, a proj4 code is used.

 .. ipython:: python